 The same can be said for different generations in the workplace too.
 From the silent generation and baby boomers to Generation X and millennials, each generation has stereotypes for working styles and how they communicate with others.
 In fact, a recent Robert Half survey reported that over 2,200 CFOs across the U.S. said they see the greatest generational differences in employees’ communication skills, ability to change and technical abilities.

-Rather than focusing on the differences, however, organizations who embrace generational diversity develop an environment that encourages participation and collaboration between age groups.
+Rather than focusing on the differences, however, organizations that embrace generational diversity develop an environment that encourages participation and collaboration between age groups.
 Here are three ways organizations and management can create community among generations while establishing a diverse and inclusive culture.
-In turn, companies can attract and retain talented, hard-working employees who feel valued and engaged.
+In turn, companies can attract and retain talented, hardworking employees who feel valued and engaged.